nsteenholdt/master_thesis/README.md

 A script that will extracts 10 samples.
 Available to check if extraction works as expected.

 ### gendered_titles_over_time.py
 This script identifies and counts job titles that contain explicitly gendered suffixes (e.g., *-mand*, *-inde*) and compares their frequency and proportions across two time periods: 2022 vs. 2024–2025.
-It outputs both summary tables and visualizations.
+It outputs both summary tables and visualisations.
 NB: This specific analysis was dropped in the effort of saving time and to focus on the remaining analyses.
 It can be used for future studies though.

 ## Part 1 - Loading and preprocessing